 Are you in contact with other Berlin based designers?

 I wouldn’t say that I am generally in contact with a lot of them.
-There are person like Vladi (Vladimir Karaleev) and Sissi Götze who I studied with and who are very good friends of mine.
+There are people like Vladi (Vladimir Karaleev) and Sissi Götze with whom I studied and who are good friends of mine.
 We stay in close contact to each other.
 But generally I would say that after graduation the contact to other designers is becoming less.
-But still there are a lot of events where you meet everybody, which is nice!
+But still there are a lot of events where you meet everybody, which is nice.

-Do schools like the University of Arts, Weißensee and HTW already mark their students to a certain extend?
+Do schools like the University of Arts, Weißensee and HTW already mark their students to a certain extent?

 What were you expectations when you decided to become a fashion designer?

 I was very young when I made this decision.
 I think I was twelve years old.
 I just liked the notion of dressing people and see a piece of fabric transforming into a piece of clothing.
 Design was the field that interested me the most.
 I never thought about fashion as something glamorous where I can earn a lot of money.
 We all know that the reality looks quite different.
 After a few internships I realized that there are so many interesting fields in fashion, not only design.
 Everything could have gone totally different.
 Now I have my own label but that wasn’t actually planned.
 Having my own label was more like a future vision for me.
 But then I somehow thought it is the right time and I was proved right.
 The biggest mistake is probably to wait for the perfect moment.
 There is no perfect moment.

 What is your earliest memory that has to do with fashion?

 I was twelve years old and there was this documentary with Karl Lagerfeld about the supermodel era.
 From that point on I watched every fashion program on MTV – and there were a lot.